sabeelmansuri/Bioinformatics-Crash-Course/11_Challenge2.md

 ## Welcome
 Welcome to Week 8 of the Crash Course!
 This will be the final session for the introductory part of our program.
 We hope that you'll apply for the advanced topics that we'll present in Spring.

 This week's lesson is, in some ways, a "final exam" that covers the skills you've learned in Weeks 1-10.
-It's designed to be more challenging than anything we've done so far, so don't be discouraged if you have to think things over (and fail) before succeeding!

 ## Instructions
 ### Coverage